Achari Mutton Recipe – a must-have in every home cook’s repertoire

 Fresh Mutton was procured but I didn’t have any puree’s to marinate them in and then a brainwave happened !
-I got out my most treasured bottle of mango pickle made by my sister’s mum in law who is an expert with pickles and makes a minimum of 10 varieties every summer, these are then packed and sent all over the world !!
+I got out my most treasured bottle of mango pickle made by my sister’s mum-in-law (who is an expert with pickles and makes a minimum of 10 varieties every summer, yes you heard that right, TEN, these are then packed and parceled all over the world !!)

 - 1 kilo mutton curry pieces

-- 2 heaped tablespoons of freshly ground ginger garlic paste
+- 2 tbsp heaped of freshly ground ginger garlic paste

-- 4 heaped teaspoons coriander and cumin mix powder
+- 4 tsp heaped coriander and cumin mix powder

 - Wash the mutton pieces thoroughly and then pour the pickle over them and add the ginger garlic paste and mix well such that each piece coats well in the pickle.

-- Ideally I would marinate this mutton overnight to really let these flavours seep deep into the fibers of the meat,also as as mutton curry takes longer to cook than lamb it is necessary to ensure that for full maturity of flavours to develop marination must be for over 5 hours.
+- Ideally I would marinate this mutton overnight to really let these flavours seep deep into the fibers of the meat.
+Also, as mutton curry takes longer to cook than lamb it is necessary to ensure that for the flavours to full develop and mature, marination must be done for over 5 hours at least.